 Location has an observatory that is accessible to the public by prior arrangement or during public events.

 When to stargaze at Alston Observatory

 This location's semi-rural setting means it benefits from dark skies depending on the time of the year and lunar cycle.
 In the calendar below where you can see stars indicates when the skies will be dark and the best time to stargaze.
 Yellow areas show the adverse effects of daylight (bold) and moonlight (faded).
 Hover over a day to see darkness times or click on a date for more information.

 Stargazing events at this location

 There are no known forthcoming events at this location.
-Previously there has been 5 events with the last one being on 1st March 2017 organised by Alston Observatory.
+Previously there have been 25 events with the last one being on 4th March 2020 organised by Alston Observatory.